Varicose veins on feet - the causes and solutions

 What are varicose veins?

 It is estimated that 3 out of every 10 adults will suffer from varicose veins at some point in their lives.
-The symptoms can vary in severity, meaning that the condition can go from being considered a 'cosmetic issue' to being thought of as a serious medical complaint.
+The symptoms of a varicose vein can vary in severity, meaning that the condition can go from being considered a 'cosmetic issue' to being thought of as a serious medical complaint.

-Varicose veins occur when the small valves in your veins become damaged or weakened over time.
+A varicose vein occurs when the small valves in your veins become damaged or weakened over time.
 This prevents blood from being pumped properly around the circulatory system and results in blood becoming backlogged in your veins.
-This causes them to bloat and discolour, giving them their swollen and distorted appearance.
+This causes them to bloat and for skin discolouration to crop up (the veins themself can often look blue or dark purple, but beyond this, the skin itself around the affected vein can risk becoming broken or inflamed giving rise to varicose eczema or even a varicose ulcer), and ultimately giving these bulging veins their swollen and distorted appearance.

-The legs are the area most commonly affected by varicose veins due to a combination of gravity and their role in supporting the weight of your body.
+The lower body, and mostly the legs, are the area most commonly affected by varicose veins due to a combination of gravity and their role in supporting the weight of your body.

-Sometimes, though, varicose veins can spread as far as your calves, ankles and even feet.
+Sometimes, though, you may develop varicose veins as far as your calves, ankles and even feet.

 As varicose veins in the feet are quite a common occurrence, this blog will answer the following questions: